thiyagu145/Traffic-Sign-Classifier/README.md

 ## Pre-processing Techniques used
 1) RGB to Gray scale
 The first step in pre-processing is to convert the color images into gray scale.
 This is done by averaging the values of the three channels in each image.
+For an image classification task, the color does not play that much of an importance.
+If you consider other examples such as image segmentation etc, we may need a color image to work on.
+For a classification task, the color does not matter and we look only on the edges and other structural information in the image.
+Hence, it is better to convert the 3-channel image to a single channel gray image.
+Another advantage is that, the number of parameters are also reduced if we consider the gray scale image.
 2) Image normalization
 The image values are in the range of 0-255.
 They are normlized between the values of -1 and +1 for making the range smaller.
+A lot of features are extracted from the images.
+For any machine learning model, the images have to be normalized to make all the images in the same range.
+If the features are in different ranges, the optimization will not be able to work efficiently.
+This is the reason why the images have to be normalized before the features are extracted.

 ## Model Architecture
 The architecture was based on the LeNet architecture.
 There were some changes made to the architecture to improve the performance.
 The summary of the model used is given below